InhyeLee-Data/DataStructures/week_09/README.md

     client.end(); // Only end at the last query
 });
 ```
-#### 7. Yes, the Result is shown as below.
+#### 7.The Result is shown as below.
-Data from the installed Sensor
+Data from the installed Sensor in my temporary residence in Seoul

 <img src="https://github.com/InhyeLee-Data/DataStructures/blob/master/week_09/img/w9-check.png" width="500px">

-Data from OpenWeatherMap API
+Two Datasets from OpenWeatherMap API - Phuket, Seoul

 <img src="https://github.com/InhyeLee-Data/DataStructures/blob/master/week_09/img/phuket_seoul.png" width="500px">

+#### 8. Now, some remaining questions.
+1. How am I going to show the "timestamp".
+Should I convert it to KST, to make it more relevant to my local time
+2. How can I show the data from three tables togehter in one graph? -> Interface Design
+3. I am currently entering data into the table every 5 min.
+Is that necessary?
+Should I provide a sort of day/night average of temperature?